tommyod/KDEpy/docs/source/kernels.rst

 Kernels may have finite support, or not
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A given kernel may or may not have have finite support.
+A given kernel may or may not have finite support.
 A kernel with finite (or compact) support is defined on a domain such as :math:`[-1, 1]`, while a kernel without finite support is defined on :math:`[-\infty, \infty]`.